-Consuming an adequate amount of water can help our muscles ability to contract and relax our muscles, keeps you hydrated, maintain mental clarity while keeping our joints flexible and lubricated.
-So try to drink between 8 to 9 glasses of water per day.
+Consuming an adequate amount of water can help our muscles to contract and relax, stay hydrated and maintain mental clarity while keeping our joints flexible and lubricated.
+So, try to drink between eight to nine glasses of water per day.

 Give Yourself a Daily Detox

 Our bodies are natural healers and do a wonderful job of expelling waste.
-However, keep in mind that just because our body expels and release toxins on its own; the things we put in our body can either aid or prolong this process.
-Try making an infused water to help give your liver the much-needed boost in its daily detoxification process.
+However, keep in mind that just because our body expels and releases toxins on their own; the things we put in our body can either aid or prolong this process.
+Try making an infused water to help give your liver the much-needed boost for its daily detoxification process.

 Take Your Break

-But remember before you decide to add any new regimen or workout to your daily schedule you always get advice from your doctor to ensure making these simple changes would be beneficial for you.
+But remember, before you decide to add any new regimen or workout to your daily schedule, you should always get advice from your doctor to ensure making these simple changes would be beneficial for you.